 While saving every penny she can, Mrs Harris receives a surprise visit from an officer who tells her she is entitled to years of war widow back pay.
 She feels that her husband is somehow helping her find a way to get to France and find the dress of her dreams.

 In Paris, a Christian Dior fashion show is underway.
 After making a scene about the injustice of being treated unfairly in front of the high class clientele, Mrs Harris is invited by a Marquis to watch the show as his guest.
 Here she falls in love with a gorgeous gown.
 She’s prevented from having the gown by a vindictive woman who was offended by having to sit next to someone from a lower class.

 Meanwhile, word of Mrs Harris has travelled through the House of Christian Dior and all the employees are honoured, amazed and inspired by the courage of Mrs Harris – who saved every penny to buy a dress meant only for the very wealthy; who refused to be cast aside; and who, even when treated poorly, showed nothing but kindness and calm.

-While waiting for her dress to be fitted and sewn Mrs. Harris weaves her magic on all those around her, including helping the accountant, Andre (Lucas Bravo), and the brilliant model, Natasha (Alba Baptista), find love where they least expect it.
+While waiting for an alternative dress to be fitted and sewn Mrs Harris weaves her magic on all those around her, including helping the accountant, Andre (Lucas Bravo), and the brilliant model, Natasha (Alba Baptista), find love where they least expect it.

 Social segregation in relation to class; vanity; being seen only as you outwardly appear and not for who you truly are.